aws/aws-cdk/packages/@aws-cdk/aws-lambda-event-sources/README.md

 You can write Lambda functions to process data either from [Amazon MSK](https://docs.aws.amazon.com/lambda/latest/dg/with-msk.html) or a [self managed Kafka](https://docs.aws.amazon.com/lambda/latest/dg/kafka-smaa.html) cluster.

-To set up Amazon MSK as an event source use the following, you also have to set up a secret as described [here](https://docs.aws.amazon.com/msk/latest/developerguide/msk-password.html).
+The following code sets up Amazon MSK as an event source for a lambda function.
+Credentials will need to be configured to access the
+MSK cluster, as described in [Username/Password authentication](https://docs.aws.amazon.com/msk/latest/developerguide/msk-password.html).

 ```ts
 import * as lambda from '@aws-cdk/aws-lambda';